watermark-lab/WaterMarkIt/README.md

 ### Extensibility and Customization

 The library uses Java's ServiceLoader mechanism to load implementations of various services.
-All services implement the `Prioritizable` interface, which allows custom implementations to override default ones by specifying a higher priority value.

-#### Overriding Services
-To override a service:
+You can override the services that implement the `Prioritizable` interface.

 1. Create your own implementation of the desired service interface
 2. Implement the `getPriority()` method to return a value higher than the default implementation
 3. Register your implementation in the `META-INF/services` directory

-Example: Overriding the PDF watermarker service

 ```java
 public class CustomPdfWatermarker implements DrawPdfWatermarker {